- Public Works Home

 - Turn off the water valve at the house and at the backflow device (for the irrigation/sprinklers.)

-- If the red triangle/needle is turning there is a leak in the service line.
+- If the red triangle/blue star/needle is turning there is a leak in the service line.

-- If the red triangle/needle is not moving turn the backflow device back on and check the meter again.
+- If the red triangle/blue star/needle is not moving turn the backflow device back on and check the meter again.
 If the red triangle/needle is turning there is a leak in the irrigation/sprinkler system.

-- If the triangle/needle is not spinning at this point, turn the backflow device off and turn the water valve at the house back on.
+- If the red triangle/blue star/needle is not spinning at this point, turn the backflow device off and turn the water valve at the house back on.

-- If the triangle/needle is spinning there is a leak in the house.
+- If the red triangle/blue star/needle is spinning there is a leak in the house.

 - When done, turn on the water valve at the house and at the backflow device (for the irrigation/sprinklers).